awwx/meteor-appcache/README.md

 TODO
 ----

-- [ ] Handle browsers that don't support an app cache.
-(Current code doesn't bother to check for the existence of `window.applicationCache` etc).
+- [x] Handle browsers that don't support an app cache.

 - [x] Files in static/ need to not be cached.